Docker for Linux

 latest PubSub+ Standard image pulled from Docker Hub, creates an

-admin user with global access permissions, and publishes the following message broker container ports to the same ports on the Linux host.
+admin user with global access permissions, and publishes the following event broker container ports to the same ports on the Linux host.

 port 8080—enables SEMP management traffic to the container.
 Use this port when connecting to the container using the PubSub+ Manager (refer to Solace PubSub+ Manager for more information).

 port 55555—enables SMF data to pass through the container.

 To use additional services you must publish each corresponding port.
 For example, to pass AMQP encrypted traffic, you need to publish port 5671.
-For more information about the default ports used for each service, refer to Default Configuration for Software Message Brokers.
+For more information about the default ports used for each service, refer to Default Configuration for Software Event Brokers.

 If you loaded the image from a compressed tar archive, replace

-You can access the Solace management tool, PubSub+ Manager, or the Solace CLI to start issuing configuration or monitoring commands on the message broker.
+You can access the Solace management tool, PubSub+ Manager, or the Solace CLI to start issuing configuration or monitoring commands on the event broker.